Iretha/design-patterns/src/com/smdev/gof/README.md

 * To control or manage access to the protected object
 * To cache or log requests/ responses

-I.e. When you want to
+I.e. When you want to protect or hide something "behind a wall".

 ## GoF Behavioral Design Patterns (11)

+### Chain of responsibility
+* Decouples Sender & Receiver
+* Chain can be "modified" at runtime by changing the members
+* Does not guarantee that the request will be handled

+I.e. When you have multiple handlers and they do not have specific priority.